ibmresilient/resilient-community-apps/resilientsystems.com/python/task_tracker/README.md

 =============

 Use Case: This is a circuits module to be used to track tasks in Resilient.
+Every time a task is closed or re-opened in Resilient, this script posts the task name, init_date, closed_date, task ID, and how long it took to close said task in a data table.
+This enables the user to quickly see which tasks were closed and how long it took to close each one.

 ## Environment and Installation